Caring for Rothbury Action Group

 Neighbourhood Planning came into force in 2011, through the Localism Bill.
 It gives us a unique opportunity to produce our own Neighbourhood Development Plan.
 Rothbury Parish Council, Thropton Parish Council, Cartington Parish Council and Whitton and Tosson Parish Council have joined together to produce this Plan.
 CRAG was co-opted by the Mid Coquetdale Neighbourhood Development Plan Steering Group.

-Since the last community consultation in 2016 we have been working hard to draft a Neighbourhood Plan for the area.
+Since the community consultation in 2016 and the Consultation Open Day in Thropton and Rothbury on 11 March 2017 we have been working hard to draft a Neighbourhood Plan for the area.
 The Steering Group has listened to what community members have said, and have come up with a Vision for the Neighbourhood Area and 7 objectives that we think reflect what the community want, and which we think we can achieve through planning policies and community projects in the Neighbourhood Plan.
 With each objective, specific policy areas have been identified.

 CRAG represents people who value the views of our community in relation to planning issues.